 *How to make it safe for eating raw fish

-Eating raw fish involves risk of contracting a parasite called anisakis, to avoid it we must gather all the anchovies in a Tupperware, cover them with olive oil and then put it in the freezer where they will stay for no less than 48 hours as a recommended timing, the low temperature will kill any possible parasite.
+Eating raw fish involves risk of contracting a parasite called anisakis, to avoid it we must gather all the anchovies in a Tupperware and then put it in the freezer where they will stay for 5 days, the low temperature will kill any possible parasite.

 Visual recipe in video

-As a final note, Fresh Anchovies in Vinegar are very well accompanied with a beer, enjoy them!
+As a final note, Fresh Anchovies in Vinegar are very well accompanied with green olives and a beer, enjoy them!

 For more information visit: